ztyyLV/web-twain-docs/info/schedule/Stable.md

 ### Fixed

 * Fixed a bug where scanning might fail if the user doesn't register the event `OnPostTransfer`
-* Fixed a bug where `Dynamsoft.DWT.CreateDWTObject()` still tries to connect to non-SSL ports even when the page is running in HTTPS
+* Fixed a bug where `Dynamsoft.WebTwainEnv.CreateDWTObject()` still tries to connect to non-SSL ports even when the page is running in HTTPS

 ## `12.1` (11/03/2016)